drudru/keycap-design/README.md

 https://keycaprenders.com/
 They have templates for keys and keys+keyboards.
-You pick the basic color scheme and then they email you the render.
+You pick the basic color scheme and then they email you the PNG of the render.